-Meningococcal Infections in Children
+Meningococcal Infection in Children

-What are meningococcal infections in children?
+What is meningococcal infection in children?

 - Meningitis.
 This is infection of the membranes that surround the brain and spinal cord.